The Role of OT in Mental Health

 Psychoeducational groups in both outpatient and inpatient settings typically address the following topics:

 Self-care includes dressing, eating, toileting, bathing, and grooming.
-Therapists in nursing facilities may practice these skills in a hands-on way with patients.
-Therapists in mental health settings focus more on the barriers to self-care such as poor motivation, low energy, variable mood, unstable housing, and a lack of financial resources.
+Therapists in skilled nursing facilities may practice these skills in a hands-on way with patients.
+Therapists in inpatient or outpatient mental health settings focus more on the barriers to self-care such as poor motivation, low energy, variable mood, unstable housing, and a lack of financial resources.

 Relaxation and stress reduction techniques